cpsughrue/gsoc_proposal/RFC.md

-# [RFC][clang] Modules Build Daemon: Build System Agnostic Support for Explicitly Built Modules
+# [RFC] Modules Build Daemon: Build System Agnostic Support for Explicitly Built Modules

 ## Abstract

 Modules have the potential to significantly improve compile-time performance, as they eliminate the repetitive processing of header files that occur during textual inclusion builds.
 By processing a module once and reusing it across all associated translation units, modules offer a more efficient approach to managing dependencies.
 Clang currently supports two methods for building modules: implicit and explicit.
-With the expicit method the build system has complete knowladge of the dependency graph before building begins while with the implicit method the build system discovers dependencies as modules are built.
+With the explicit method the build system has complete knowledge of a translation unit's dependency graph before building begins while with the implicit method the build system discovers dependencies as modules are built.
 While the explicit method boosts speed, they demand considerable development effort from build systems.
-The implicit method, on the other hand, integrate seemlesly with existing workflows but is inefficiency.
+The implicit method, on the other hand, integrate seamlessly with existing workflows but is inefficient.
 "Modules Build Daemon: Build System Agnostic Support for Explicitly Built Modules" aims to balance these two approaches, enabling developers to reap the benefits of explicit modules irrespective of their build system.
 This project aims to implement a daemon that serves as a module manager.
 By simply incorporating a single command line flag, each Clang invocation registers its translation unit with the daemon, which then scans the unit's dependencies.
 As translation units are registered and analyzed, the daemon constructs a dependency graph for the entire project.
 Concurrently, it uses the emerging graph to schedule and compile each module.
 This approach allows for a single entity to effectively coordinate the build of modules.

 ## Scope

 For the purpose of Google Summer of Code, development will be focused on providing support for Unix-like systems.
-I would like to keep Windows and other operating systems in mind so that nothing needs to be rearchitected when support for other operating systems are implemented down the road.
+I would like to keep Windows and other operating systems in mind so that nothing needs to be reiarchitected when support for other operating systems are implemented down the road.

 ## Clang Driver